Registering an office or home

 All homeworking allowance payments are made through payroll.

-Can staff members opt out of the homeworking allowance?
+Opting out of the homeworking allowance

-Tax positions can vary across individuals and in some cases, home-based staff may wish to opt-out of receiving the homeworking allowance and apply to HMRC for tax relief.
+Tax positions can vary across individuals and in some cases, home-based staff may wish to opt out of receiving the homeworking allowance and apply to HMRC for tax relief.
 In these cases, you should refer to HMRC guidance.

-If a staff member is expecting significantly higher costs than the allowance payment, it is possible to opt-out of the homeworking allowance payment and claim actual costs.
+If a staff member is expecting significantly higher costs than the allowance payment, it is possible to opt out of the homeworking allowance payment and claim actual costs.
 This option is more burdensome, is only payable for certain costs, and will need to be evidenced.

 The homeworking allowance is the default option because it is the most straightforward way to cover costs.